Theodore Allen (saloon keeper)

 Allen was a supporter of the candidacy of the Garfield/Arthur ticket in 1880, serving as Vice President of the 4th Ward Young Men's Garfield and Arthur Club.
 He was an active part of the New York City Republican political machine during most of his adult life.

 Allen was divorced from his wife, Ida Elizabeth Allen, in November 1880.
-Soon after, he married Ella Abbie Glover, a 23 year old heiress who had inherited $423,000 two years earlier.
+Soon after, he married Ella Abbie Glover, a 23-year-old heiress who had inherited $423,000 two years earlier.

 In July 1891, Allen was playing poker when he became involved in a fight with John Carrero, an Italian immigrant.
 Carrero stabbed Allen with an ice pick five times and Allen was not expected to live, due to a wound below the ribs which doctors believed to have punctured the intestines.
 Despite this, Allen survived and continued to operate his saloons and underground gambling establishments.

 In 1894, he was arrested again based on complaints by Pinkerton detectives for operating an illegal pool hall in New York City.
 No conviction resulted.
 In June 1895 he was charged again for keeping a pool room at 22 South Fifth Avenue.
 Again, the charges disappeared.

 In an 1898 interview, Allen insisted that he had been the innocent victim of decades of police abuse.
 He claimed that there was an indictment against him which had been waiting for action for 22 years.
-As he told the New York Sun, "the newspapers, which have been abusing me for years, and have made me out a sort of interesting desperado, say that I've got a pull.
+As he told the New York Sun, "The newspapers, which have been abusing me for years, and have made me out a sort of interesting desperado, say that I've got a pull.
 Every time the police get a warrant for me, make a raid on it, and don't find any evidence of a poolroom, they say that I had a tip in advance.
 For years the papers talked about 'the' Allen's pull.
 I never had a pull of any kind in my life, though I've been credited with considerable push.
-I never had a tip that I was going to be raided in my life, and I never asked a favor of a politician...
+I never had a tip that I was going to be raided in my life, and I never asked a favour from a politician...
 If the newspapers had let me alone I wouldn't be what you call a notorious character now.
 They started in on me in 1860, when I was quite prominent in Republican politics.
 I had two brothers who were worthless fellows, but I stuck to them for years and years and spent over a hundred thousand dollars keeping them out of trouble.
 Then the newspapers used to refer to the famous Allen brothers and to the notorious 'The' Allen, brother of Wes and Jess Allen.
 I never committed a crime in my life."

 Allen said in a 1907 interview that he was introduced to gambling and to faro, then North America's most popular card game, by Larry Jerome, father of District Attorney William Travers Jerome.